Freedom and privacy/security issues

 A simplified overview of mobile devices

 On the hardware side, mobile devices are built with a system on a chip (SoC) that includes a processor (CPU) and various other fundamental components, around which are found various integrated circuits, memory (RAM), storage, user input/output (I/O), etc. When the device is telephony-enabled, it also features a modem, which is the component in charge of dealing with the mobile telephony network.
-Nowadays, it is usually a powerful processor that runs an operating system, along with dedicated volatile memory.
+This component embeds a powerful processor that runs an operating system, along with dedicated volatile memory.
 Its storage can be dedicated or shared with the main processor.

-Regarding the software side of things on mobile devices, the main CPU (inside the SoC) starts by executing initial boot code, often known as the bootrom.
+Regarding the software side of things on mobile devices, the main CPU (inside the SoC) starts by executing hard-wired boot instructions (that cannot be changed), known as the bootrom.